mozilla/pulse/docs/metrics.md

 - `timerWindowLoad`: the number of milliseconds between the start of the page load and the `load` event on `window`.
 - `timerFirstPaint`: the number of milliseconds between the start of the page load and the first paint.
 - `timerFirstInteraction`: the number of milliseconds between the start of the page load and the first of the following events: `click`, `touch`, `scroll`, `keypress`. `null` if none of these events took place.
-- `timerFirstByte`: the number of milliseconds between the start of the request and the time the first byte was received.
+- `timerFirstByte`: the number of milliseconds between the start of the request and the time the first byte was received. _Not currently implemented._
 - `requests`: an object containing information about requests spawned by the page.
 Each member key indicates the type of request, categorized as [`webRequest.ResourceType`s](https://developer.mozilla.org/Add-ons/WebExtensions/API/webRequest/ResourceType):

   * `beacon`